ETSInitiative/PETSIRD/README.md

-# PETSIRF draft data model and examples
+# PETSIRD draft data model and examples

 The purpose of this repo is to have a simple working example of a data model for PET imaging (list mode data).
 This is **not complete**, and aspects do not follow the actual proposal of PETSIRD yet.